GraphQLGuide/book/text/background/databases.md

 `Breathtaking|5` is from the reviews table while `lorensr` is from the users table.

 While we can send SQL statements as strings in our code, we usually use a library for convenience and security (avoiding [SQL injection](https://en.wikipedia.org/wiki/SQL_injection)).
-In [Chapter 11: SQL](../server/#sql), we use the [Knex](https://knexjs.org/) library, which looks like this:
+In [Chapter 11: Server > SQL](../server/more-data-sources/sql.md), we use the [Knex](https://knexjs.org/) library, which looks like this:

 ```js
 this.knex